DraftShift/StealthChanger/wiki/Calibration.md

 ## Z Offset

-1. Make sure T0 is on the shuttle and run `INITIALIZE_TOOLCHANGER`
+1. Put a T0 on the shuttle and run `INITIALIZE_TOOLCHANGER`
 2. Run `G28` and `QUAD_GANTRY_LEVEL`
 3. Run `PROBE_CALIBRATE`
 4. Do a paper test as normal like a single toolhead head printer and adjust the Z
 5. DO NOT SAVE the calibration, just hit ACCEPT on Mainsail.
 You will see the offset in the console.
-Copy the offset and save this `[tool_probe T0]` `z_offset` in the configs.
+Copy the offset and save this `[tool_probe T0]` `z_offset` in the configs
-6. Repeat for all tools
+6. Repeat for all tools, replacing T0 with the tool number you are configuring
 7. Run `FIRMWARE_RESTART`

 Do this for all tool heads one at a time.